 The 21 libraries across the County are open to all, providing a network of warm, welcoming spaces for residents to access free services, find information and support, take part in events and activities and connect with other people.

 Libraries offer a wide range of free services to allow Worcestershire residents to stay connected:

-- Welcoming and warm spaces to work, study, read & research or meet with friends.
+- Welcoming and warm spaces to work, study, read and research or meet with friends.

-- Shared Connections Groups: opportunities to connect with like-minded people over a shared interest or experience, e.g., readers groups, knit & natter groups, carers groups, language groups, dementia groups, film clubs, Ukraine Connections groups.
+- Library Connect Groups: opportunities to connect with like-minded people over a shared interest or experience for example readers groups, knit and natter groups, carers groups, language groups, dementia groups, film clubs, Ukraine Connections groups

 - Free events and activities for all ages, from Storytime, Bounce & Rhyme for pre-school children to Lego Club, book clubs, coding clubs and homework help for children, study support for young people, health walks and workshops and talks for adults.